gabrielmmbarros/langchain-academic-data-agent/README.md

 ## 🔨 What does this project do?

-This project is a set of assistants (agents) that help you find the best universities for different student profiles.
-We built it in Python using LangChain and OpenAI's language model (LLM).
+This project is a set of assistants (agents) that helps to find the best universities for different student profiles.
+Built in Python using LangChain and OpenAI's language model (LLM).
 The main steps are:

 1. Get user data
 2. Create a user profile